 Making sure your child has everything they need is crucial to a successful at-home learning program.
 Most programs will require at least a computer or form of tablet for your child to access their program.
 While their lessons are an important part of virtual schooling, don’t forget your child needs things in the home as well.
 Make sure you provide your student with plenty of supplies including notebooks, paper, pens, pencils, rulers, erasers, and markers!
 This will also help keep your child’s focus on their lesson, rather than running around the house looking for supplies when they need them!

-Adapting to new situations can be hard for little ones, but with these simple tips, you can make sure your child is getting the best experience they can out of their new learning situation!
+Adapting to new situations can be hard for little ones, but with these simple tips, you can make sure your child is getting the best experience they can out of their current learning situation!

 Was this page helpful to you?